The US military is using ‘Forensic Files’ technology to identify unknown remains

 Military scientists have been at the same game for around the same amount of time.
 The only trouble is that these scientists know who killed the dead men and how they died.
 In the military, they don’t know who the dead men are.
 For Americans and the U.S. military, that’s the most important puzzle to solve.

 In the days of wars past, the quest to identify America’s honored dead was limited by the technology of the times.
-This is why the United States has Unknown Soldiers from World War I, World War II and Korea.
+This is why the United States has Unknown Soldiers from World War I, World War II, and Korea.
 Only the Unknown Soldier of the Vietnam War could be identified.

-Advanced forensic technology used to catch serial killers along with the rise of publicly available DNA ancestry databases has given them new methods of finding clues that could lead to more positive identifications – even if the dead were killed 70 years ago.
+Advanced forensic technology used to catch serial killers, along with the rise of publicly available DNA ancestry databases, has given them new methods of finding clues that could lead to more positive identifications – even if the dead were killed 70 years ago.

 As the New York Times reported in April of 2021, traditional methods used by the POW/MIA Accounting Agency usually use DNA samples from found remains and try to match them with a known relative.
 But if there are no known relatives from which to draw a sample, the case quickly runs cold.
-The agency can’t even exhume remains of unknown war dead unless there is a 50% chance of identification.
+The agency can’t even exhume the remains of unknown war dead unless there is a 50% chance of identification.

 So some analysts believe all the remains should be exhumed, DNA samples taken, and run through every available DNA database, including those used by the public for ancestry identification.